Band 13 der »Schriften des Museums für Archäologie Schloss Gottorf«, Ergänzungsreihe

 The present volume covers all of these topics on a broad geographical range.
 Thus, papers deal with Denmark (one paper), the Netherlands (three papers), France (one paper), Germany (six papers), Poland (four papers), the Czech Republic (one paper), Latvia (two papers) and Russia (two papers).
 Besides this geographical range, the papers address a diversity of material studies as well as site-oriented, region-oriented and national perspectives.
 In addition, one paper also presents a broad European perspective dealing with developments in human demography across Europe during the Late Upper Palaeolithic.

-The papers demonstrate the high level of activity within this specific field of research, i.e. the Late and Final Palaeolithic of the North European Plain, over the last decade and it is particularly encouraging to see that many young scholars devote themselves to this period.
-This volume addresses many questions posed by researchers working in different areas with approaches from different perspectives.
-We hope that the collection of papers will provide a solid fundament for future research on the Late and Final Palaeolithic.
+The articles demonstrate the high level of activity within this specific field of research, i.e. the Late and Final Palaeolithic of the North European Plain, over the last decade and it is particularly encouraging to see that many young scholars devote themselves to this period.
+The present volume addresses many questions posed by researchers working in different areas with approaches from different perspectives.
+We hope that the collection of papers will provide a solid foundation for future research on the Late and Final Palaeolithic.